imagej/imagej.github.io/_pages/plugins/bdv/server-draft.md

 Connecting to a running BigDataServer from Fiji
 -----------------------------------------------

-In order to connect to a BigDataServer from Fiji and view the data go to {% include bc content='Plugins | BigDataViewer | Browse BigDataServer'%}.
+In order to connect to a BigDataServer from Fiji and view the data go to {% include bc path='Plugins | BigDataViewer | Browse BigDataServer'%}.
 You will be presented with the following dialog box:

 <img src="/media/Bdv-browse-bigdataserver-1.png" width="500"/>